One of the most common questions we hear as home builders is “What does it cost per square foot to build a home?”

 - More jogs in the exterior of the house will cost more to build than a basic design, as it increases wall surface area.

 - More intricacy in the design, like adding ceiling vaults, large walls of windows, or exterior wall jogs, decreases the energy efficiency of a home.
 Not only are these more expensive features, they will add costs to improve other aspects of the home in order to meet BC Step Code requirements.

 - Made to Last often does not include the square footage of a garage in discussions of cost per square foot.
 But, the presence or size of a garage impacts the overall cost.

 How Do Finishing Choices Impact Cost Per Square Foot?

-A client’s finishing choices can make up 50% of a home’s cost.
+A client’s finishing choices can easily make up 50% of a home’s cost.
 Many builders give very small allowances for finishing costs in their estimates.
 Made to Last prefers to understand a client’s desires and budget before establishing allowances.
 Finishing items include:

 - Exterior items: roofing, windows, exterior doors & hardware, decking, deck railings, and siding materials.